nix30fix2879/WATERLABS-TASK-2/README.md

 3. pip install pyautogui

 How to run this automation script.
-1. launch cmd.exe and run below command
+1. launch cmd.exe and navigate to py file, run below command.
 2. >python task2.py